Making Rivers Better

 Start Date: 08/09/2022 End Date: 08/09/2022

-Making Rivers Better provided an opportunity for members of the public interested in or already involved with river citizen science to:
+Making Rivers Better events provide an opportunity for members of the public interested in or already involved with river citizen science to:

-- Meet with community groups, technical specialists and local experts to explore how to work together to benefit our local rivers.
+- Meet with community groups, technical specialists, local experts and organisations to explore how to work together to benefit our local rivers.

-- Discover how the results of citizen science informs action on the ground.
+- Learn how the results of citizen science surveys inform action on the ground.

-This graphic illustrates the essence of the talks and discussions that took place:
+This graphic was created at the first Making Rivers Better event to capture the essence of the talks and discussions that took place.

 Download Making Rivers Better illustrated summary [pdf]